Braided cofree Hopf algebras and quantum multi-brace algebras: Quantum multi-brace algebras

+where $\Join_{\sigma (i,j)}$ the restriction of $\Join_\sigma$ on $V^{\otimes i}\underline{\otimes}V^{\otimes j}$.
 It is the generalization of quantum shuffle algebra and the quantization of the classical quasi-shuffle algebra.
-We will discuss systematically the quantum quasi-shuffle algebra in a subsequent article, the second paper of this series.
-But now we illustrate it by some examples.
+It is not hard to see that Hoffman's q-deformation of quasi-shuffle product (see \cite{Hof2}) is a special quantum quasi-shuffle product.